YangZhou1997/NFShield/README.md

 >> root
 cd NF-GEM5 && ./nftop -n lpm -n dpi -n monitoring -n acl_fw -d DE:AD:BE:EF:B7:90
 ```
+It might be possible that you nftop triggers gegmentation fault when exiting; but do not worry, it should be glibc bug when calling pthread_join() (https://sourceware.org/bugzilla/show_bug.cgi?id=20116)

 ## Start pktgen in another qemu with 8 cores
 Make sure that you have 8 cores in your pktgen server.
 When using less number of cores, the pktgen performance will decrease, and sometimes deadlock.